Anyone else out there grow up eating chicken salad as a kid?

 With a small addition of Dijon mustard and fresh parsley, you get a little more tang and herbaceousness.
 Though the ingredients here may sound simple, this dressing will help to set your salad apart from the others on the buffet table at your next potluck.

-Instead of sandwiching this salad between two slices of bread, I think this fresh and bright recipe is best served over a bed of greens for a lighter lunch.
+Instead of sandwiching this salad between two slices of bread, I think this fresh and bright recipe is best served over a bed of greens for a lighter, healthier lunch idea.

 If you are planning to pack this up and take it with you to work, pack your mixed greens separately so they won’t wilt before you’re ready to chow down.Print